AlvaroHernandezRomero/Harmonic-exciter/README.md

 # Harmonic-exciter

-This Plugin is based on a simple Harmonic Exciter whose parameters are manage with knobs.
-It is inspirated by Aphex aural exciter, following the same block diagram ilustrate in DAFX book.
+This Plugin is based on a simple Harmonic Exciter whose parameters are managed with knobs.
+It is inspirated by Aphex aural exciter, following the same block diagram ilustrated in DAFX book.

 ![](Interfaz.PNG)